 TGmc Editor: After Dependent STA bit field description add new paragraph

+The Version field is a 2-bit field defined in IETF RFC 6225, and the use is described in IETF RFC 6225.

 10.11.9.6 Location Configuration Information Report

 If dot11RMLCIMeasurementActivated is true, a STA shall reject any LCI (#1294)request for location information that is not available and shall respond with a Radio Measurement Report frame including a Radio Measurement Report element with the Refused bit set to 1.
-If dot11RMLCIMeasurementActivated is true and a STA accepts an LCI (#1294)request that does not include an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI element (LCI (#1294)report).
-If both dot11RMLCIMeasurementActivated and dot11RMLCIAzimuthActivated are true, and the STA accepts an LCI request that includes an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI element (LCI (#1294)report) that includes the requested Azimuth Report, if available.
+If dot11RMLCIMeasurementActivated is true and a STA accepts an LCI (#1294)request that does not include an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI subelement (LCI (#1294)report).
+If both dot11RMLCIMeasurementActivated and dot11RMLCIAzimuthActivated are true, and the STA accepts an LCI request that includes an Azimuth Request, it shall respond with a Radio Measurement Report frame including one LCI subelement (LCI (#1294)report) and include the requested Azimuth Report as another subelement, if available.
 If dot11RMLCIAzimuthActivated is false, a STA shall reject any LCI (#1294)request that includes an Azimuth Request and shall respond with a Radio Measurement Report frame including an Radio Measurement Report element with the Incapable bit set to 1.

-NOTE 1(#1101)—Section 2.1 of IETF RFC 6625(#1692) (July 2011) defines formats and information fields for reporting physical location to sub-centimeter resolution.
-The fixed-point values have integer and fractional parts, which together represent Latitude, Longitude, and Altitude to a maximum resolution of 34 bits, 34 bits, and 30 bits, respectively.
-A Latitude report with 24-bit resolution would be reporting with a precision of about 3.18 m in Latitude at the equator.
-The physical location and azimuth MIB information of the STA might be set by administrative means.
+NOTE 1(#1101)— The physical location and azimuth MIB information of the STA might be set by administrative means.

 The Datum value shall be 1 (World Geodetic System 1984), unless another datum is required for operation